dvsouto/laravel-json-paginate/README.md

 ## Usage

-To paginate the results according to the json API spec, simply call the `jsonPaginate` method.
+To paginate the results prepared to return from API, simply call the `jsonPaginate` method.

 ```php
 YourModel::jsonPaginate();